THE ENCHANTED NATURE NEWSLETTER

 Busy in Springtime

 Spring's beauty with blooming trees, shrubs and herbs can be overwhelming.
 All of the work that comes with spring can be overwhelming too.
 It's a double-edged sword.
-With the more pleasant temperatures, plants grow creating more food for animals.
+With the more pleasant temperatures, plants are growing and creating more food for animals.
 Animals are migrating, mating, nesting and some are waking from a long winter nap.

 Try to spend some relaxing time in nature.
-You will be healthier and more productive.
+You will be healthier and more productive for doing so.